danielbodnar/awesome-stars/README.md

 ## python

+- [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - PandasAI is the Python library that integrates Gen AI into pandas, making data analysis conversational
+- [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
+- [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
+- [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.
+- [vector-ai/vectorai](https://github.com/vector-ai/vectorai) - Vector AI — A platform for building vector based applications.
+Encode, query and analyse data using vectors.
+- [unum-cloud/ustore](https://github.com/unum-cloud/ustore) - Multi-Modal Database replacing MongoDB, Neo4J, and Elastic with 1 faster ACID solution, with NetworkX and Pandas interfaces, and bindings for C 99, C++ 17, Python 3, Java, GoLang 🗄️
+- [RedisVentures/ArXivChatGuru](https://github.com/RedisVentures/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
+This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.
+- [hegelai/prompttools](https://github.com/hegelai/prompttools) - Open-source tools for prompt testing and experimentation, with support for both LLMs (e.g. OpenAI, LLaMA) and vector databases (e.g. Chroma, Weaviate, LanceDB).
 - [refuel-ai/autolabel](https://github.com/refuel-ai/autolabel) - Label, clean and enrich text datasets with LLMs.
 - [CorentinJ/Real-Time-Voice-Cloning](https://github.com/CorentinJ/Real-Time-Voice-Cloning) - Clone a voice in 5 seconds to generate arbitrary speech in real-time
 - [google/python-fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.